-The Depositary Bank shall be liable to the Fund or to the Shareholders for the loss of the Fund's financial Instruments held in custody by the Depositary Bank or its delegates to which it has delegated its custody functions.
+The liability of the Depositary Bank will not be affected by the fact that it has delegated safekeeping to a third party.

 A loss of a financial instrument held in custody by the Depositary Bank or its delegate shall be deemed to have taken place when the conditions of article 18 of the UCITS Delegated Regulation are met.
-The liability of the Depositary Bank for losses other than the loss of the Fund's financial Instruments held in custody shall be incurred pursuant to the provisions of the Depositary Bank Agreement.
+The liability of the Depositary Bank for losses other than the loss of the Fund's financial Instruments held in custody shall be incurred pursuant to the provisions of the depositary bank agreement.

-In case of loss of the Fund's financial instruments held in custody by the Depositary Bank or any of its delegates, the Depositary Bank shall return financials instruments of identical type or the corresponding amount to the Fund without undue delay.
 However, the Depositary Bank's liability shall not be triggered provided the Depositary Bank can prove that all the following conditions are met: